By Marcin Wojtyczka

 - Drop the foresail(s)

 - If the MOB is conscious, approach the MOB upwind (1-2 boat lengths) and toss a retrieving line (lifesling or floating heaving line with a bowline).
-Watch out for any lines in the water and disengage propeller when in doubt.
-If under sails, approach with the mainsail and control the speed using spill and fill method (let the main out until it depowers and then before you lose all way, pull it back again in to maintain steerage)
+Watch out for any lines in the water and disengage the propeller when in doubt.
+If under sails, approach with the mainsail and control the speed using the spill and fill method (let the main out until it depowers and then before you lose all way, pull it back again in to maintain steerage)

-- Recover the MOB: pull the retrieving line until the mob is close to the boat, tie a loop on the line (3-4m up from the mob), attach a halyard to the loop and lift the mob onboard.
+- Recover the MOB: pull the retrieving line until the mob is close to the boat, tie a loop on the line (3-4 m up from the mob), attach a halyard to the loop and lift the mob onboard.
 Alternatively, tie a bowline at the end of the halyard and lasso the mob.

 Abandoning ship

-Abandoning ship should only be considered if your boat sinks or catches fire that cannot be controlled.
+Abandoning a ship should only be considered if your boat sinks or catches fire that cannot be controlled.
 Do not leave the yacht until it leaves you!
 Stay on board if there is no grave danger.
 Even a battered, damaged yacht will be a better shelter than a rubber raft.

 Steps: